Aspirinsmurf/risky-plays-calculator/README.md

 ### Pass Interference
-// Idk... maybe something like `1–(n+)`, with `n` being the opponent's chance to deflect?
+*// Idk... maybe something like `1–(n+)`, with `n` being the opponent's chance to deflect?
 That makes sense if you understand the math behind it (opposite event rule!), but maybe not otherwise.
-Perhaps it should instead be `(n+)` as input, in a vague parallel to how they sometimes use parantheses for negatives in finance?
+Perhaps it should instead be `(n+)` as input, in a vague parallel to how they sometimes use parantheses for negatives in finance?*

-// You could also use some arbitrary odds `n/6`, if you care to count it out.
-But that seems a lot less user-friendly to me.
+*// You could also use some arbitrary odds `n/6`, if you care to count it out.
+But that seems a lot less user-friendly to me.*

-// The same idea applies to e.g. Shadowing.
+*// The same idea applies to e.g. Shadowing.
 If your line of play requires that an opponent doesn't suceed on Shadowing, it should be possible to denote that in an intuitive fashion.
-A general way to take any expression and turning it into `1-<expr>` would be useful.
+A general way to take any expression and turning it into `1-<expr>` would be useful.*

 ### Arbitrary Odds
-// Probably `n / d`, with `n` as the numerator and `d` as the denominator.
+*// Probably `n / d`, with `n` as the numerator and `d` as the denominator.
 Optionally with an argument to make it safe against Turnovers, or maybe that should be default behavior.
 It's mostly for bounce results, yeah?
-In theory you can analyze weather and kick-off events too, but that seems *very* niche.
+In theory you can analyze weather and kick-off events too, but that seems **very** niche.*

-// Scatter and bounce could get spicy with logical OR as possible operator, see comments under Frenzy.
-If you could input something like "I either catch it or it bounces to one of these squares", the utility goes way up for e.g. analyzing really hairy ballsacks.
+*// Scatter and bounce could get spicy with logical OR as a possible operator, see comments under Frenzy.
+If you could input something like "I either catch it or it bounces to one of these squares", the utility goes way up for e.g. analyzing really hairy ballsacks.*

 ## Advanced Features